Skip to main content

 “By taking emotion out of the sale, an offer is a good way to make sure you cross that goal line.”

--Matthew Kroes, ADM Origination Specialist
+-Matthew Kroes, ADM Account Manager

 When it comes to keeping your farm’s balance sheet in the black, using offers with the help of your ADM representative is a proven way to achieve your grain marketing goals.
 It is a disciplined, incremental way for moving grain and working toward a profit, rather than trying to top the market in a single, dramatic play.